Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

   - Swisscows
   - Ask.moe[^7]
   - Partially powers MetaGer by default; this can be turned off
-  - At this point, I stopped adding Bing-based search engines.
+  - At this point, I mostly stopped adding Bing-based search engines.
 There are just too many.
 - Yandex: originally a Russian search engine, it now has an English version.
 Some Russian results bleed into its English site.
 Allows submitting pages and sitemaps for crawling, but requires login.
 Powers:
   - Epic Search (went paid-only as of June 2021)
   - Occasionally powers DuckDuckGo's link results instead of Bing.